jae1911/sitecontent/content/wiki/resonite/headless.md

 # Headless client

+## Hey!
+The [official Resonite wiki is out](https://wiki.resonite.com).
+It means this is now unmaintained.

 The headless client is basically the game without the user interface, allowing you to host _somewhat_ permanent sessions, like with a server.
 In order to access the headless client, you need to be a supporter on the [Resonite Patreon](https://patreon.com/resonite) with a membership of Discoverer or more.